+South Dakota has updated in-state lodging rates and daily perdiem rates.
+Starting in state FY20 in-state lodging is paid at \$75 per night.

-As of July 1, 2019 state lodging rates and perdiem rate changes go into effect.
-In-state motel rates change to \$75 per night year round.
-In-state perdiem changes to \$40 per day.
-Out of state perdiem will change to \$56 per day.
+In-state perdiem changes to \$40 per day and out of state perdiem changes to \$56 per day.

-Total routine MCSAP related travel totals \$88,520.
+Total routine MCSAP and New Entrant related travel totals \$91,540